Dental Sedation Services in North Shore

 You don’t need to have anxiety about going to the dentist!

 Sedation dentistry also protects dentists and patients, and not just from anxiety.
 The practice of sedation dentistry can be helpful for extreme tooth sensitivity, a sensitive gag reflex, or special needs children and adults.

-If you’re looking for a dentist in Illinois, Dr. Dino Mantis is the one that cares.
+If you’re looking for a dentist in Illinois, Dr. Dino Mantis, DDS, is the one that cares.
 He works with people all over the state, including Evanston and Chicago’s North Shore, to make sure they are comfortable when he does cosmetic dentistry and restorative dentistry work using sedation dentistry.